-- Then from the view your active networks list to select the network you want to fix by clicking on the Connections option next to it.
+- Then from the view your active networks list, select the network you want to fix by clicking on the Connections option next to it.

 A BIOS update for your system might fix the error.
-Since the procedure to update BIOS is different for almost every system, you will need to look up the procedure to do so yourself.
+Since the procedure to update BIOS differs for almost every system, you must look up the procedure to do so yourself.

 These procedures are recommended only for advanced users as if done incorrectly; they might cause permanent hardware damage and even DNS Server not responding Error in Windows.

-Apart from these methods, you can try restarting any modems or routers to see if the issue gets fixed.
+Apart from these methods, you can restart any modems or routers to see if the issue gets fixed.
 You can also try unplugging and plugging back any connection cables to make sure a loose connection isn’t causing the Ethernet doesn’t have a valid IP connection error.

 If there still is a problem, the issue may lie in a faulty Network Interface Card.
 Be careful as it may lead to Windows Update Error 80244019 as well.
 You need to get it checked by a professional for further diagnostics.